software-mansion/react-native-executorch/docs/docs/computer-vision/useClassification.md

 sidebar_position: 1
 ---

-Image classification is the process of assigning a category to an image that best describes its contents.
-For example, when given an image of a hotdog, the image classifier should assign the hotdog class to that image.
+Image classification is the process of assigning a label to an image that best describes its contents.
+For example, when given an image of a puppy, the image classifier should assign the puppy class to that image.

 :::info
 Usually, the class with the highest probability is the one that is assigned to an image.
 However, if there are multiple classes with comparatively high probabilities, this may indicate that the model is not confident in its prediction.
 :::

-### Initializing
+- It is recommended to use models provided by us, which are available at our [Hugging Face repository](https://huggingface.co/software-mansion/react-native-executorch-efficientnet-v2-s).
+You can also use [constants](https://github.com/software-mansion/react-native-executorch/tree/main/src/constants/modelUrls.ts) shipped with our library
+- If you prefer to export a model by yourself, make sure to check the official [ExecuTorch documentation](https://pytorch.org/executorch/stable/index.html)

+## Reference

 ```typescript
 import { useClassification, EFFICIENTNET_V2_S } from 'react-native-executorch';